- A university degree based on at least 3.5 years of full-time studies (equivalent to 210 ECTS credits)

 The programme only starts in the winter term.
-The application deadline is 30 June each year.
-Applications are accepted at any time until the deadline.
+Applications are accepted between mid-January and 30 June each year.
 Decisions will be taken in March, May and July.
 To have your application reviewed in March or May, it has to reach us by the last working day of the previous month.

 Please note that in some cases, processing visa applications may take several months.
 We therefore strongly advise applicants who require a student visa to apply early, preferably by the end of February.

 Applications for the programme need to be submitted online through the university’s online application platform campo.
 Applications for the program is a straightforward process.
 You will need electronic copies of all documents required. (see list below)

 - create an account at the university’s IdM portal. (when logging in, use the top right-hand corner, not SSO-Login)